 Prerequisites: Grade of “C” or better in COMP 182/L and MATH 150A.
 Introduction to advanced data structures (particularly persistent structures) using object-oriented design.
 Main memory structures, hash tables and trees.
 Architectural foundations for files.
 Large-scale sorting.
 Hash-based persistent structures.
 Indexed files.
 Introduction to databases.

 COMP 296A-Z. Experimental Topics Courses in Computer Science (1-4)

 Prerequisite: Completion of the lower division writing requirement.
 Does not provide credit toward Computer Science major.
 Study of fundamental computing concepts related to: information technology, data and its digital representation, technological power, computing limitations and social impact.
 Survey of essential and advanced applications designed to process different forms of information other than text.
 Promote such computing …

 Prerequisite: COMP 256/L or MATH 326.
 Study of the relation of languages (defined as sets of strings) and machines for processing these languages, with emphasis on classes of languages and corresponding classes of machines.
 Phrase structure languages and grammar.
 Types of grammar and classes of languages.
 Regular languages and finite state automata.
 Context-free languages and pushdown …

-COMP 322/L. Introduction to Operating Systems and System Architecture (3/1)
+COMP 322/L. Introduction to Operating Systems and System Architecture and Lab (3/1)

 Prerequisite: COMP 222, or ECE 422 and ECE 425/L. Corequisite: COMP 322L.
 Recommended Prerequisite: COMP 105C or knowledge of “C” Language.
 Examination of the principal types of systems, including batch, multi-programming and time-sharing.
 Discusses networked system.
 Considers the salient problems associated with implementing systems, including interrupt of event driven systems, multitasking, storage and database management …